NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

         }
 ```

 Obviously if you try this on IDE it will show an error.
-In order to make it acceptable for our IDE we first must remove and replace some part of the code.
+In order to make it acceptable for our IDE, we first must remove and replace some part of the code.
 First, do we need the **public** modifier?
-On this case no **we don't need the modifier**.
-Second do we need the `void` keyword?
+On this case no, **we don't need the modifier**.
+Second, do we need the `void` keyword?
 Yes!
 But in lambda a **void function** is express as `()` - an open and close parenthesis with nothing inside of it.
-Next do we need the name `Hello`?
-In lambda no we don't need to define a name of a function so we remove that.
+Next, do we need the name `Hello`?
+In lambda, no we don't need to define a name of a function so we remove that.
 Now, in order to denote to our java compiler that we are declaring a lambda expression we have to use the **arrow operator** `->`.
 The code would now look like this

 ```java
  HelloLamdba =  () -> {